Metropolitan line (Toronto): Freight service

-Standard gauge era (1895?-1927)
+Standard gauge era (c.
+1895 – 1927)

 Once the Metropolitan line converted to standard gauge, it could interchange carload freight with steam railways, which it did with the CNR.
 Carload freight accounted for 10-15% of the line's revenue for many years.
 There was also milk traffic and train loads of ice from Lake Simcoe.

-Toronto gauge era (1927-1930)
+Toronto gauge era (1927–1930)

 With the change of the Metropolitan line to Toronto gauge, express motors and trailers carrying less-than-car load freight and produce were run into downtown Toronto.
 The TTC converted the former motor shops of the Toronto Railway Company on Sherbourne Street into a freight terminal.
 There were 4 round trips per day from Sutton.
 Express service ended in 1930 with the closure of the Lake Simcoe line.

 The TTC continued a standard-gauge freight service between the CNR and Collis Leather in Aurora.
 To do this, the TTC laid 3 km of four-rail, dual-gauge track.
 The TTC stationed a former passenger car there for standard-gauge shunting.